 Button Blanket Project

-A creative journey of Reconciliation sponsored by the Anglican Church to bring community together and honour our collective commitment to a new way of being in relationship to each other.
+A creative journey of Reconciliation, the Button Blanket Project is sponsored by the Anglican Church to bring community together and honour our collective commitment to a new way of being in relationship to each other.

 Aboriginal Non-profit Project